 However, I’m sure you noticed that the earning potential for each one of these is pretty low, or doesn’t exist at all.
 Slice the Pie, the website that showed the most potential is actually a terrible opportunity that seems more like a big waste of time than a money-making endeavor.

 How it Works

 The process is really very simple.
-First you have to sign up and become a member at one of the websites.
+First, you have to sign up and become a member of one of the websites.
 Then you enter all your personal and payment information.
-You will need a paypal account and/or a bank account, depending on which you site you join.
+You will need a PayPal account and/or a bank account, depending on which site you join.

 There’s nothing wrong with that of course, but it’s really no different from those paid surveys we’ve all heard about and had enough of.
 The pay is similar, and the results are the same: a lot of time and effort for practically nothing.